psimmerl/phiML/README.md

 ### Preprocessing

 * Require 1 *e p kp km*
-    * should probably do this because we want to look at ***exclusive*** phi
+    * should probably do this because we want to look at ***exclusive*** phi?

 * Require forward detector
-    * should probably also do this because the different calibration metrics will make the convergence take longer and probably be less accurate
+    * should probably also do this because the different calibration metrics will make the convergence take longer and probably be less accurate?

 * Do I need to downsample to account for the unequal priors
-    * currently have P(phi)=2/3 * P(backgroung)
+    * currently have P(phi)=2/3 * P(background)

 ### Features